A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

     - Lorgus Fenker [Specter](https://2e.aonprd.com/Monsters.aspx?ID=812)
     - Note that the Spectral Corruption ability has the **incapacitation** trait and as the Specter is lower level than the party the critical failure result wont occur on any PCs, though may affect any accompanying black arrows or Shalelu.

-    - if an alternative encounter if preferred use the [Confounding Betrayal haunt](https://2e.aonprd.com/Hazards.aspx?ID=45)
+    - if an alternative encounter if preferred use the [Confounding Betrayal haunt](https://2e.aonprd.com/Hazards.aspx?ID=45) as Lorgus' spirit feels betrayed by the black arrows, suspicion of the betrayal to help end the haunt is in the papers in the commanders quarters

 ### B18.
 Workroom (XP 40/30, trivial threat)
   - **Creatures:**